Are you starting calculus soon? Check out the page on how to prepare for calculus 1.

 Here are the corresponding non-ETF editions.

 Reference Books - - - For a reference book to help you learn calculus or give you extra practice, we recommend these books.
 The absolute best books to supplement your calculus knowledge are How To Ace Calculus and How To Ace The Rest Of Calculus.
+For suggestions on how to select and use supplementary books, read the discussion on the How To Save On and Use College Books page.

 Books for differential equations need to be more indepth and comprehensive than for calculus or precalculus, since differential equations might be considered advanced math and is usually required for students who are actually going to use it and therefore really need to know it.

 There are many books out there but these suggestions should get you started for ordinary and partial differential equations.
+For suggestions on how to select and use supplementary books, read the discussion on the How To Save On and Use College Books page.

 Elementary Differential Equations by Boyce and DiPrima has been the standard textbook at many universities for years.
 New versions are still being produced but it can often be difficult to read because it can be quite terse.
 So you need to take a lot of notes and fill in a lot of blanks.
 That said, it is still a good book and will give you a good grounding in first semester differential equations, if you are willing to put in the work.